alirahmti/Kubernetes/README.md

 sudo modprobe overlay
 sudo modprobe br_netfilter
 ```
+The overlay and br_netfilter kernel modules are essential for Kubernetes networking and container runtime functionality.
 To allow iptables to see bridged traffic, as required by Kubernetes, we need to set the values of certain fields to 1.